 One of the biggest drawbacks to buying apps on things like the Play Store is wondering if it does what you need it to do before you put your money on the line.
 AppSurfer, an India-based startup, is building a platform to alleviate this concern and give developers a web-based tool to let users test drive their apps before they buy.
 If this sounds familiar, it's because Amazon allows customers to do this very thing on its Appstore.
-The advantage here is that it would be open to the entire web and not just one market.
-You could even embed your fully-functional app in a website.

 When we first took a look at Zombies, Run! a few days ago, I said that, while the concept is great, I hoped it would be $8 worth of amazing.
 Not to spoil the ending to this story right away, but the short version is: probably.
 This app could easily be worth $8 to many users.
 But not for the reasons you might think.
 And, before you start reaching for your wallet, you need to answer one very important question: are you willing to commit to a workout routine?